abitoun-42/colibrie/README.md

 - **Efficient**: Colibrie is faster by multiple order of magnitude than any actual existing solution
 - **Fidel visual**: Colibrie can provide 1:1 HTML representation of any tables it'll find
 - **Reliable**: Colibri will find every valid tables without exception if the PDF is compatible with the core principle of Colibrie
-- **Output**: Each table can be export into to multiple formats, which include :
+- **Output**: Each table can be export into multiple formats, which include :
   - Pandas Dataframe.
   - HTML.